 There’s also a built-in error adjustment feature called the closed loop system.
-This automatically takes the steps needed to correct any printing problems before continuing on as normal.
+This automatically takes the steps needed to correct any printing issues before continuing on normally.
 As such, you won’t spend eight hours printing something just to have it fail – the 2.0 SX will always complete the print.

 We were particularly impressed by the snap-on, snap-off magnetic design.
 This allows you to customize your printer for a particular job by adding, say, an extra fan, or a secondary extruder.
 Best of all, there’s very little fuss given that the whole process takes a couple of seconds.